 Point-in-time counts are important because they help communities plan services and programs to appropriately address local needs, measure progress in decreasing homelessness, and identify strengths and gaps in a community’s current homelessness assistance system.
 The first of these counts was conducted in January 2003.
 Collecting data on homelessness and tracking progress can help to inform public education, increase public awareness, and attract resources that will lead towards progress in preventing and ending homelessness.

-Come and volunteer to help us count!
-We will need volunteers over the age of 18 to assist experienced Team Leaders canvass the community and survey individuals during the overnight hours from Wednesday, January 20th into early morning Thursday, January 21st.
-During that time over 20 teams will cover 34 DuPage County communities in search of unsheltered persons living in places not meant for human habitation, such as a car, a park, a train station or a Laundromat.
-Street Count Team Leaders maintain a safety-first approach for all team members, and training is provided prior to the night of the count.
-Please see the flyer below for additional information:
+Volunteers will canvass the community and conduct an observation only survey of unsheltered individuals during the overnight hours from Wednesday, January 27th into early morning Thursday, January 28th.
+During that time over 20 teams will cover 34 DuPage County communities in search of unsheltered persons living in places not meant for human habitation, such as a car, a park, a train station or a 24-hour store.
+Street Count volunteers maintain a health and safety-first approach for all team members, and virtual training is provided prior to the night of the count.

 How Can I Sign Up to Volunteer?